t0mark/LiDAR_Labeling/README.md

 Thus, you will always label the part of the scans that overlaps with the current tile.

-In the `settings.cfg` files you can change the followings options:
+In the `settings.cfg` files you can change the following options:

 <pre>

-tile size: 100.0   # size of a tile (the smaller the less scans get loaded.) max scans: 500    # number of scans to load for a tile. (should be maybe 1000), but this currently very memory consuming. min range: 0.0    # minimum distance of points to consider. max range: 50.0   # maximum distance of points in the point cloud. add car points: true # add points at the origin of the sensor possibly caused by the car itself.
+tile size: 100.0   # size of a tile (the smaller the less scans get loaded.) max scans: 500    # number of scans to load for a tile. (should be maybe 1000), but this is currently very memory-consuming. min range: 0.0    # minimum distance of points to consider. max range: 50.0   # maximum distance of points in the point cloud. add car points: true # add points at the origin of the sensor possibly caused by the car itself.
 Default: false.